n8udd/ktdash-v4-public/README.md

 **KTDash** is a web-based companion app for KillTeam to view killteams and killteams, manage rosters, and track battles.

+This project is forked from [Ruinstars](https://github.com/vjosset/ruinstars), check it out!

 ## Tech Stack

 - Next.js (App Router)